I am currently an Instructor (research faculty) at the

 from a neuroscientific perspective.
 I am also collaborating

-on research studies of other mind-body practices such as
+on scientific studies of other mind-body practices such as

 acupuncture and yoga.